ash/raku-course/essentials/positionals/arrays/index.md

 @cities = 'Paris', 'Rome', 'Berlin';
 ```

-Alternatively, it is possible to initialise the values at the time of creation of the variable:
+Alternatively, it is possible to initialise the values immediately:

 ```raku
 my @cities = 'Paris', 'Rome', 'Berlin';